 As warmer weather begins to roll in, we're often approached by customers who enjoy iced coffee, but still haven't quite cracked a method for home brewing that is both easily accomplished and delicious.
 While the principle of brewing iced coffee seems very simple, it can be frustrating to find a way to adequately cool the coffee, but have it maintain the flavor you're expecting from the individual coffee.

 There are a few popular methods for iced coffee preparation.

 The first, and currently most popular, is cold brewing.
 There are some benefits to the cold brew method, most of which have to do with consistency and ease of use.
 You add coffee, add cold water, steep for a day or so, and filter.
 The end product of a cold brew is often syrupy, very sweet, and extracts deeper sugars from the roasted coffee.

 The downside to cold brewing is that with the use of cooler water, you end up losing solubility in the coffee, which in turn leads to you losing nuance and the brighter, more floral origin-specific character.
 Most cold brew coffee tastes the same, and is not a great reflection of the origin of a coffee.
-This is why we do not cold brew in our shops.
+This is why we do not cold brew in our cafes.